Theme 1 (1959 - 1960): "Twilight Zone Theme"

 the series, to replace the original THEME written by veteran

-radio/TV/film composer Bernard Herrmann.
+radio/TV/film scorer Bernard Herrmann.
 The problem was thought

 to be that the Herrmann theme was considered "too down" according